-The kidney transplant program is led by transplant nephrologist Muhammad Mustafa, MD, and abdominal transplant and hepatopancreatobiliary surgeon Joshua J. Shaw, MD, who have successfully performed hundreds of kidney transplants.
+The kidney transplant program is led by transplant nephrologist Muhammad Mustafa, MD, who has successfully performed hundreds of kidney transplants.

 The combined liver and kidney transplant program at South Florida Transplant Center include a multidisciplinary team of transplant surgeons, transplant nephrologists, transplant hepatologists, intensivists, anesthesia, transplant nurse coordinators, social workers, nutritionists, pharmacist and transplant financial coordinators.

 Patients and their families will get to know our team very well as they become part of our transplant family.
 We focus on evidence based medicine that is individualized to fit each patient to ensure the best outcomes.
 Our patients and providers partake in multiple support groups and activities, helping each and every single patient navigate the transplant process.